FSMargoo/FSMargoo/readme.md

 If you want to contact me, feel free to send me email at margoo@margoo.icu :)

-Little interest in software developing, computer grpahics, UI design.
+A little interest in software developing, computer grpahics, UI design.